paulusminus/lipl-display/crates/login-poweroff-reboot/README.md

 # login-poweroff-reboot

 This library create exports two functions, one for rebooting the machine, one for powering off the machine.
 It use dbus messages for logind under the hood.
+Make sure system-logind.service is running.